 Acrylic can be used for a range of outdoor purposes, such as undercover walkways, stair railings, sheds, garage doors, lighting fixtures, and more.
 Resistant to sunlight, heat, low temperature, and fog, it’s ideal for elements exposed to the outdoors.

 But it’s not only architects who are benefitting from the use of acrylic in their designs.
 Homeowners are also enjoying the many advantages of the material, some of which include:

 Refraction of light

 Specially designed tinted acrylic can save on costs associated with heating and cooling.
-Acrylic can also be used to capture energy and is an ideal energy saving material.
+Acrylic can also be used to capture the energy and is an ideal energy-saving material.

 Acrylic can be used in many different ways around the home, with its main uses being:

 The strength of acrylic makes it a perfect choice for garage doors.
 Despite its glasslike qualities, acrylic garage doors offer impact resistance 250 times stronger than its fragile counterparts.
 Both UV stable and weather resistant, acrylic is also a superior noise barrier.